melkotoury/tic-tac-toe-fastapi-nextjs/README.md

     This command will:
     - Build the Docker images for the backend and frontend.
+    - Start the PostgreSQL database container.
-    - Start the FastAPI backend container, connecting to your local PostgreSQL.
+    - Start the FastAPI backend container, connecting to the Dockerized PostgreSQL.
     - Start the Next.js frontend container.

 3.  **Open your browser** and navigate to `http://localhost:3000`.